 Display Unit

-- Analog dial display
+- Analog dial display.

-- Digital LED or LCD display
+- Digital LED display.

 Power Supply